How to Measure Employee Engagement ROI: 14 Key Metrics to Track

 4. Break out of the mold

-Does your company give out basic year-end bonuses?
+Does your company give out introductory year-end bonuses?
 While extra cash around the holidays may always be welcome, it's not incentivizing anyone.
-Traditional cash bonuses can lead to entitlement among employees, as they are expected each year and not tied to measurable actions.
+Traditional cash bonuses can lead to employee entitlement, as they are expected each year and not tied to measurable actions.

 5. Assimilate culture and business metrics